-Demerit System - Minor Misconduct Code - Grade 4
+Minor Misconduct Code

-Each of the following violations may result in a demerit being issued to the student including but not limited to:
+Each of the following violations may result in a disciplinary/office referral being issued to the student including but not limited to:

 - 1. Tardiness to school, tardiness to class, failure to obtain an admit slip to class

 - 2. Possessing or consuming food in unauthorized areas

-- 3. Physical contact, including holding hands
+- 3. Public displays of affection, including holding hands

 - 4. Failure to report to class with appropriate materials

 - 5. Wearing inappropriate footwear on gym floor

 - 6. In hall without permission/pass

 - 7. Littering on school grounds

 - 8. Disruptive conduct

 - 9. Violation of classroom rules

 - 10. Violation of playground rules

 - 11. Being disrespectful

 - 12. Use of chewing gum

 - 13. Violation of general school rules.